luiscruz/pyEnergiBridge/README.md

     time.sleep(2)
     print("Task completed.")

+# Execute the task
 my_task()
 ```
-Confirm that the full sample of energy data was stored in "results.csv".
+Make sure to check the "results.csv" file to confirm that the energy consumption data has been stored successfully.